edbennett/snakemake-novice-lattice/episodes/dag.md

 [fig-dag]: fig/dag_1.svg {alt='
-  TODO
   Diagram showing jobs as coloured boxes joined by arrows representing data flow.
-  The box labelled as kallisto\_index is in green at the top, with two blue boxes labelled trimreads and two yellow boxes labelled countreads.
+  A box labelled "avg_plaquette" is in red at the top left, and one labeled "ps_mass" is in green at the top right.
+  From these,
-  The blue trimreads boxes have arrows into the respective yellow countreads boxes.
+  arrows lead into a yellow box labeled "one_loop_matching".
-  Finally there is a kallisto\_quant job shown as a red box, with incoming arrows from both the trimreads box as well as the kallisto\_index box.'
-}
+  Incoming arrows into the top two boxes indicate the filenames raw_data/beta2.0/out_pg and out_hmc respectively.
+  From the bottom an arrow points to the output filename, intermediary_data/beta2.0/pg.corr.ps_decay_const.json.gz' }
 [fig-dag2]: fig/dag_2.png {alt='
-  TODO
-  A DAG for the partial workflow with four boxes, representing two trimreads jobs and a kallisto\_index job, then a kallisto\_quant job receiving input from the previous three.
+  A DAG for the partial workflow with eleven similar columns, one per ensemble, each having a green ps_mass, a red avg_plaquette, and a yellow one_loop_matching job;
-  The boxes for the kallisto\_index and trimreads jobs are dotted, but the kallisto\_quant box is solid.'}
+  each green and yellow box has
+  an arrow leading to a green "spectrum" box at the bottom.'}

 :::::::::::::::::::::::::::::::::::::::: keypoints